Mining industry of China: Coal

 Coal is the most abundant mineral resource in China by a large margin.
 It exists in almost all Chinese provinces although major coal mining sites are largely located in northern and central China.

 As part of China's efforts to achieve its pledges of peak coal consumption by 2030 and carbon neutrality by 2060, a nationwide effort to reduce overcapacity resulted in the closure of many small and dirty coal mines.
 Major coal-producing regions like Shaanxi, Inner Mongolia, and Shanxi instituted administrative caps on coal output.

 Copper

 Copper is one of the most critical industrial minerals given its importance in any electricity-related technology.
 It is essential in traditional power generating technology, but even more central to for wind power, solar power, and electric vehicle technology.

+Early in the People's Republic of China, the country lacked copper reserves of the quantity and quality sufficient for its industrial development goals.
+The United States embargo of China inhibited trade with major copper exporting countries and China primarily relied heavily on copper recycling until the 1980s.

 As of 2010, China had more than 800 copper mines.

 China became the world's largest importer of copper in 2008 and has continued to be as of 2023.